 Applicants must complete a Strong Communities Grant application form.
-Anyone considering making an application must contact the Council's Economic Development Team before completing an application form, so that eligibility can be assessed at an early stage.
+Anyone considering making an application must contact the Strong Communities Grant Team before completing an application form, so that eligibility can be assessed at an early stage.

 Email: scgfapplications@valeofglamorgan.gov.uk or Tel: 01446 704636